MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

 The logistics manager at Adventure Works has asked you to generate some reports containing details of the company’s customers to help to reduce transportation costs.

 1. Retrieve a list of cities
     - Initially, you need to produce a list of all of you customers' locations.
-Write a Transact-SQL query that queries the **SalesLT.Address** table and retrieves all values for **City** and **StateProvince**, removing duplicates.
+Write a Transact-SQL query that queries the **SalesLT.Address** table and retrieves the values for **City** and **StateProvince**, removing duplicates and sorted in ascending order of city.
 2. Retrieve the heaviest products
     - Transportation costs are increasing and you need to identify the heaviest products.
 Retrieve the names of the top ten percent of products by weight.